Staples Inc.: Security breaches

-On December 19, 2014, Staples reported that criminals had deployed malware to point-of-sale systems at 115 of their retail stores in the United States.
-At 113 stores, the malware may have allowed access to this data for purchases made from August 10, 2014, through September 16, 2014.
-At two stores, the malware may have allowed access to data from purchases made from July 20, 2014, through September 16, 2014.
+On December 19, 2014, Staples reported that criminals had deployed malware to point-of-sale systems at 115 of its retail stores in the United States.
+At 113 stores, the malware may have allowed access to this data for purchases made between August 10 and September 16, 2014.
+At two stores, the malware may have allowed access to data from purchases made between July 20 and September 16, 2014.
 Overall, the company believed that approximately 1.16 million payment cards may have been affected.

-On July 14, 2015, Numerous news outlets started to report a suspected data breach at retailers served by online photo software from PNI – Staples' recent acquisition.
-The first reported victim was Walmart Canada, followed by CVS, Rite-Aid, Costco US, Costco Canada and Tesco UK.
+On July 14, 2015, numerous news outlets started to report a suspected data breach at retailers served by online photo software from PNI – Staples' recent acquisition.
+The first reported victim was Walmart Canada, followed by CVS, Rite-Aid, Costco US, Costco Canada, and Tesco UK.

-During the period July 13 to 28, 2015, Staples Inc share price fell from $15.59 to $13.97, a 10% fall which reflected a reduction in Staples market value of almost $1bn.
+In late 2023, Staples experienced a cyberattack that disrupted its online ordering system for several days.
+The exact method of attack was not revealed, and the company only stated it would notify customers as legally required if data was stolen.

 Store layout

 Print and marketing services

-In addition to selling office supplies, business machines, and tech services, Staples also offers a copy and print center for photocopies, digital printing, faxing, custom business cards, custom rubber stamps, promotional products, binding, lamination, folding, cutting and engraved products.
+In addition to selling office supplies, business machines, and tech services, Staples also offers a copy and print center for photocopies, scans, digital printing, faxing, custom business cards, custom rubber stamps, promotional products, binding, lamination, folding, cutting and engraved products.
 While many products can be produced in-store, larger, more complex jobs, or jobs requiring special materials such as PVC signs are routed to production facilities in various locations through the country.

-Most locations have a limited service UPS shipping center offering air and ground services, DHL in the United Kingdom stores, and three providers (Canada Post, FedEx, and Purolator) in Canadian stores, which is open during store hours.
-Canada and the UK offer international shipping, whereas in US stores, this service is limited to Canada and Mexico.
-UPS services in US-based stores are not capable of handling AT&T or Dish Network returns with a label, or QR codes from Amazon returns.
+Most US locations have a limited service UPS shipping center offering air and ground services, as well as USPS labelled package dropoff service.
+Canadian stores offer three providers (Canada Post, FedEx, and Purolator), which include international shipping; in US stores, this service is limited to Canada and Mexico.

-In Canada, most web submission jobs and larger orders, including business cards, posters and books are produced in central production facility in each region.
+In Canada, most web submission jobs and larger orders, including business cards, posters and books are produced in a central production facility in each region.
 The production facilities operate on a 24-hour basis and orders are shipped to most of the stores within its regions within a day.
 The regions in Canada are BC/Yukon, Alberta/NWT, Saskatchewan, Ontario, Quebec, and Maritime.
 The Copy & Print Center was also the first Print Center to offer custom business cards printed in store.
-Known as 'Instant Business Cards' customers are able to have custom business cards in a matter of hours.
+Known as 'Instant Business Cards' customers can have custom business cards in a matter of hours.
 Staples also operates stand-alone Print & Marketing Stores (currently there are four New York City locations, and one in Salem, Massachusetts) where Print & Marketing Services is a brand of Staples.